rollbar/rollbar-gem/README.md

 ## Rails runner command

-We cannot monkey patch the code executed by `rails runner` so errors are reported to Rollbar, but we provide a command `rollbar-rails-runner` that you can use for the same purpose.
-Example:
+We aren't able to instrument `rails runner` directly, but we do provide a wrapper, `rollbar-rails-runner`, which you can use to capture errors when running commands in a `rails runner`-like way.
+For example:

 ```shell
 $ bundle exec rollbar-rails-runner 'puts User.count'
 45
 ```

-If any error occurs during that command, the exception will be reported.
+If an error occurs during that command, the exception will be reported to Rollbar.

 ## Deploy Tracking with Capistrano